SamLeatherdale/TrainBoard/README.md

 Because the TfNSW API doesn't support CORS requests, we need to use a proxy server.

 You can either use a local proxy server, or a CloudFlare worker.

-## Local proxy server
-The local proxy server uses the `cors-anywhere` npm package.

-Run `yarn install --production` to get the production packages only, mainly the `cors-anywhere` local HTTP server.

-It runs on `http://localhost:8010` by default, but you can override this by copying `.env` to `.env.local` and changing the settings.

-Then, run the proxy server with `yarn run proxy`.

-## CloudFlare worker
-Signup for CloudFlare workers at https://workers.cloudflare.com/.

-Create a new JavaScript worker, and copy and paste the contents of `scripts/proxy-cloudflare-worker.js` in.

-Then deploy your worker, and change the proxy URL to `https://your-worker.your-domain.workers.dev/?`.
-The query string `?` at the end is required to pass the URL through correctly.

-## Development
-Run `yarn install` to get all the required packages.
-You can then follow the usual Create React App instructions, which have been moved to [cra.md](./cra.md).
+See the proxy folder for more details.